eclipse-archived/ceylon-lang.org/documentation/1.1/faq/index.md

 `say-lon` with the emphasis on the first syllable so if you say it like that we'll probably know what you're talking about.)

+### Where can I read some user's opinions of Ceylon?

+We're collecting links to [articles about Ceylon](/community/articles).

 ## Contributing